patyotaus-gif/restaurant_app_final/README.md

 regressions before the deployment command executes.
 The script is also wired into `firebase.json` as a `predeploy` hook so `firebase deploy --only functions` will run it automatically.

+### Automated dependency audits

+GitHub Actions runs a dedicated **Dependency Audit** workflow on pull requests, `main` branch pushes, and every Monday.
+It executes `flutter pub outdated` across the Flutter workspace and `npm audit --omit=dev --audit-level=high` for the Firebase Functions package to highlight vulnerable or stale dependencies before they reach production.

 ### Canary rollouts & rollbacks with feature flags